|

 Oklahoma City, OK - The building

-is still there and now located on the east side of Tinker AFB which is South East of OK City.
+is still there and now located on the east side of Tinker AFB which is southeast of Oklahoma City.

 The series of photos below were taken from an outside display board at the